Crew Exploration Vehicle: Original designs

-Lockheed's proposed craft was a small Space Shuttle shaped lifting body design big enough for six astronauts and their equipment.
+Lockheed's proposed craft was a small space shuttle-shaped lifting body design big enough for six astronauts and their equipment.
 Its airplane-shaped design made it easier to navigate during high-speed returns to Earth than the capsule-shaped vehicles of the past, according to Lockheed Martin.
 According to the French daily Le Figaro and the publication Aviation Week and Space Technology, EADS SPACE Transportation would be in charge of the design and construction of the associated Mission Module (MM).
 The head of the Lockheed team was Cleon Lacefield.

-The Lockheed Martin CEV design included several modules in the LEO (low Earth orbit) and crewed lunar versions of the spacecraft, plus an abort system.
+The Lockheed Martin CEV design included several modules in the LEO (low Earth orbit) and crewed lunar versions of the spacecraft, as well as an abort system.
 The abort system was an escape tower like that used in the Mercury, Apollo, Soyuz, and Shenzhou craft (Gemini, along with the Space Shuttles Enterprise and Columbia [until STS-4] used ejection seats).
 It would be capable of an abort during any part of the ascent phase of the mission.
 The crew would sit in the Rescue Module (RM) during launch.
 According to the publication Aviation Week and Space Technology, the RM would have an outer heat shield of reinforced carbon-carbon and a redundant layer of felt reusable surface insulation underneath in case of RCC failure.
 The RM comprised the top half of the Crew Module (CM), which comprised the RM and the rest of the lifting-body structure.
 The CM included living space for four crew members.
 In an emergency the RM separates from the rest of the CM.
-The RM would seat up to six crew members, with two to a row, and the CM has living space and provisions for four astronauts for 5-7 days.
-Extra-Vehicular Activities (EVAs) could be conducted from the CM, which could land on land or water and could be reused 5-10 times.
+The RM would seat up to six crew members, with two to a row, and the CM has living space and provisions for four astronauts for 5–7 days.
+Extra-Vehicular Activities (EVAs) could be conducted from the CM, which could land on land or water and could be reused 5–10 times.